lugia19/elevenlabslib/docs/source/examples.md

                                websocket_options=websocket_options)
 ```

-## Force the pronunciation of a word
+## Add and use a pronunciation dictionary

 ```python
 from elevenlabslib import *